lcilliers/hobbies-modelling4comfort/about.md

 ---

-## Future Plans

-### Site Development

-- Publish remaining project pages (10 projects documented)
-- Add comprehensive build logs for active projects
-- Create detailed technique tutorials with step-by-step photos
-- Enable comment system for community interaction
-- Add search functionality for easier navigation

-### Modeling Plans

-- Complete German Sail Boat with full rigging
-- Begin serious work on SS Great Britain
-- Document Ancient Forest from planning to completion
-- Experiment with advanced water effects
-- Develop enhanced photography techniques
-- Try new weathering methods

----

-## Why "Models4Comfort"?

-The name keeps coming back to the core reason for this hobby: **comfort**.
-In the act of creating something with your hands, there's a profound comfort.
-In seeing a blank base transform into a living scene, there's satisfaction.
-In sharing the journey with others who understand the passion, there's community.

-These models aren't just objects - they're tangible evidence of time spent in a state of flow, of challenges overcome, of skills developed, and of stories told.
-They're comfortable to create, comforting to look at, and hopefully inspiring to others.

----

 ## Thank You

 Thank you for visiting and taking an interest in these projects.
 Whether you're a fellow modeler, someone curious about the hobby, or just browsing, I hope you find something here that inspires, informs, or simply entertains.

-Now, back to the workbench - those projects won't build themselves!

 ---